Post-Completion OPT

 Please make sure to respond to all questions carefully and accurately.

 If you use your own address for mailing, you should leave the “In care of name” field blank.
-If you use the address of a family member of friend, please enter their name in the "In care of name" field.
+If you use the address of a family member or friend, please enter their name in the "In care of name" field.

 You are welcome to use the OISS address for mailing purposes!
 Please list it as follows: